ankraft/ACME-oneM2M-CSE/docs/Installation.md

 	Please refer to the [Running](Running.md) documentation for more detailed instructions how to start and run the ACME CSE.

+    If you have not installed the required packages manually, ACME will ask you to install them now.
+This can be done by ACME automatically, or you can do it manually (see above).

 	If no configuration file is found then an interactive configuration process is started.
 The configuration is saved to a configuration file. e.g. *acme.ini* by default.
 &nbsp;
 ![](images/bootstrapConfig.gif)

+	After the configuration is saved, the CSE is started. with this configuration.

 1. After terminating the CSE again you can edit that configuration file and add more settings if necessary.
 	There are a lot of individual settings to configure here.
 Mostly, the defaults should be sufficient, but individual settings can be applied to each of the sections.
 	See the [Configuration](docs/Configuration.md) documentation for further details, and the defaults configuration file [acme.ini.default](../acme.ini.default).

+---
+## Installation on a Raspberry Pi

+The ACME CSE can be installed on a Raspberry Pi.
+See the HowTo [Install ACME on a Raspberry Pi](https://github.com/ankraft/ACME-oneM2M-CSE/discussions/132) for further details.

 ---